unfoldtoolbox/UnfoldMakie.jl/docs/src/index.md

 - [Topo Plots](@ref tp_vis)
 - [Parallel Coordinate Plots](@ref pcp_vis)

-The `Plot Configuration` all segments of the config, detailing their contained attributes.
+The `Plot Configuration` shows all segments of the config, detailing the attributes they contain.
-The plot config is the prime interface allowing the user to access the different visualition options.
-As the options can be quite different in nature, the plot config is further split into categories.
+The plot config is the main interface that allows the user to access the various visualization options.
+Since the options can be quite different in nature, the plot config is further divided into categories.

 These segments are:
 - [Axis Data](@ref config_axis)
 - [Colorbar Data](@ref config_colorbar)